geoffrey-diederichs/Flipper_App/README.md

 # Flipper App

-Learning to program some Flipper Apps using `https://github.com/m1ch3al/flipper-zero-dev-tutorial`.
+Learning to program some Flipper Apps using [this repository](https://github.com/m1ch3al/flipper-zero-dev-tutorial).